-Good writing takes time.
+Good writing takes time and finding time to write can be a major challenge.
 Yes, there are many resources out there to help you become a faster writer.
 A tip I have heard is to just type, as quickly as possible, without editing as you go along, just to get the words on the page, then go back and edit your writing.
 The important thing is to not do the editing as you go because you can end up getting distracted or obsessed with just one sentence.
 The back and forth of writing a sentence, deleting it, writing a different sentence, and on and on is torture.
 This can make it seem like just a simple paragraph takes FOREVER!

 Then there are the distractions.
 Writing requires 100% focused attention.
 You can’t be writing and checking email and scrolling Twitter.
 Even just a ping from your phone can pull you away from your writing for hours (I am completely speaking from experience here!).
 It’s incredibly easy to get lost and pulled away from what you had originally intended to write.

 If you allow yourself to be distracted, that adds even more time to your writing process.
 So, what do you do?
 You need to create content, you need to write SOMETHING, but how do you carve out the time?
 Here are some of my tips for finding the time and getting the writing DONE: